 One or more staff members will be assigned to be your site guide for the week.
 Their duties include being a liaison between the Unit and the camp staff in addition to assisting and guiding your Unit throughout the week.
-If you have any questions or needs while at camp, your site guide(s) are there to be a resource for you Unit and leaders.
+If you have any questions or needs while at camp, your site guide(s) are there to be a resource for your unit.